mviereck/x11docker/README.md

 Persistant container system changes can be done in Dockerfile; system changes in running containers are discarded after use.

-Persistant system changes can be done in Dockerfile.
  - Avoids X security leaks by running [additional X servers](#choice-of-x-servers-and-wayland-compositors).
  - Improves container [security](#security):
    - Restricts container capabilities to bare minimum.